 This presentation contains forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995 (PSLRA) and other federal securities laws.
 These statements include information about our current and future prospects and our operations and financial results, which are based on currently available information.
 All statements other than statements of historical facts contained in this presentation, including express or implied statements regarding our strategy, future financial condition, future operations, projected costs, prospects, plans, objectives of management and expected market growth, are forward-looking statements.
-In some cases, you can identify forward-looking statements by terminology such as "aim," "anticipate," "assume," "believe," "contemplate," "continue," "could," "design," "due," "estimate," "expect," "goal," "intend," "may," "objective," "plan," "predict," "positioned," "potential," "seek," "should," "target," "will," "would" and other similar expressions that are predictions of or indicate future events and future trends, or the negative of these terms or other comparable terminology.
-These forward-looking statements include statements about our strategy, business plans and objectives for our programs; plans and timelines for the clinical development of our product candidates, including the therapeutic potential, clinical benefits and safety thereof; expectations regarding timing, success and data announcements of current ongoing clinical trials; the ability to initiate new clinical programs; the initiation, timing, progress and results of our current and future product candidates and of our research and development programs; our plans to develop and commercialize our current product candidates and any future product candidates and any future product candidates and the implementation of our business model and strategic plans for our business, current product candidates and any future product candidates and our forward-looking statements, and you should not place
+In some cases, you can identify forward-looking statements by terminology such as "aim," "anticipate," "assume," "believe," "contemplate," "could," "design," "due," "estimate," "expect," "goal," "intend," "may," "objective," "plan," "predict," "positioned," "positioned," "target," "will," "would" and other similar expressions that are predictions of or indicate future events and future trends, or the negative of these terms or other comparable terminology.
+These forward-looking statements about our strategy, business plans and objectives for our programs; plans and timelines for the clinical development of our product candidates, including the therapeutic potential, clinical benefits and safety thereof; expectations regarding timing, success and data announcements of current ongoing clinical trials; the ability to initiate new clinical programs; the initiation, timing, progress and results of our current and future product candidates and of our research and development programs; our plans to develop and commercialize our current product candidates and any future product candidates.
+We may not actually achieve the plans, intentions of our business model and strategic plans for our business, current product candidates and any future product candidates.
+We may not actually achieve the plans, intentions or expectations disclosed in our forward-looking statements, an